tạm biệt Việt Nam

 With full bellies, we ordered a Grab car and headed back the hotel – our next day’s adventure started bright and early at 6:00 A.M.

-Breakfast was included in our fee – it was basic and consisted of 2 eggs, a French baguette and a mini banana – as well as juice, water and coffee (boo – they had no milk – fresh or condensed – just sugar – and I need milk in my coffee).
+Breakfast was included in our fee – it was basic and consisted of 2 eggs, a French baguette and a mini banana – as well as juice, water and coffee.
 Two people woke up feeling unwell – likely from something they ate the night prior.
 One did not continue on the trip and he and his GF opted to stay behind in Cần Thơ and other other girl (and her friend) got off at the next stop to stay behind.
 I honestly felt for both of them – I had a bout of food poisoning about the 3rd-4th day in Ha Noi.
 It is not a good feeling, especially if you’re on a traveling tour and have no immediate washroom access.

 We cruised along the small picturesque tributaries and trolled by the Cái Răng Floating Market – I found this amazing.
 This is the biggest floating market in the Mekong Delta, Cái Răng is just 6 km from Cần Thơ.
 People actually LIVE and SELL on the river.
 This is a wholesale market, so look at what’s tied to the long pole above the boat to figure out what they’re selling to smaller traders.